Exploring Internships Abroad

 - Why do a global internship?

-An internship abroad will provide you with employer-desired experiences, and it may prove a valuable means to the end of enhancing your employability.
+An international internship will provide you with employer-desired experiences, and it may prove a valuable means to the end of enhancing your employability.

 We have all heard facts and figures about the impact of certain experiences during college upon a new graduate’s employability.
 While the ultimate outcomes of paid and unpaid internships are proving a complex matter of study, employer desires are fairly clear.
 Increasingly, they appreciate two types of experiences when evaluating candidates: previous work and cross-cultural.
 95% of employers surveyed by the National Association of Colleges and Employers (NACE) say candidate experience is a factor when making hiring decisions.
 A majority of employers want candidates with “intercultural knowledge” and “knowledge of the U.S.’s role in the world and cultural diversity (within and outside the U.S.)” [American Association of Colleges and Universities, 2010].

 Often, alumni report back to us that their global internship experiences featured prominently in successful interviews with employers.
 Whether your internship is directly related to your present course of study or an exploration into another professional future, you will develop transferrable skills that are valuable in the job marketplace.

 - Makayla Palazzo (French & Economics, ’17)— My experience at a think tank in Rabat, Morocco was a formative professional opportunity that taught me how to work and succeed in a cross-cultural context.
 Between office norms, communicating in a different language, and the research I completed during the internship, I can say I am much better primed to pursue a job in a foreign country than I was before last summer.